bajumar/Azure-Monitor-Logs/Query Library/Azure Site Recovery/LineChart - Trend of Disk Data Churn.md

 ### Why is this useful?

-Computers that generate a significant amount of Churn impacts the efficiency of replication.
+Computers which generate a significant amount of Churn impact the efficiency of replication.
 The replication process may need to consume more bandwidth and/or take longer to process the changed data before a computer reaches "steady-state" to execute a successful planned failover.

 The occasional spike in volume should not be cause for alarm, but a sustained or increasing value could be caused by one or more of the following issues: